 activities while you are here, that were supported by SoundStorm:

-CLICK HERE to see the “Inspiration Through Aspiration” masterclasses on violin (Catherine Martin) and cello (Joely Koos), October 2020
+CLICK HERE to see a clip from “Inspiration Through Aspiration” masterclasses on violin (Catherine Martin) and cello (Joely Koos), October 2020

-CLICK HERE to see the Summer School at Yarrells School, July 2020
+CLICK HERE for a taster of the Summer School at Yarrells School, July 2020

 Poole Society for Young Musicians Charity no: 1171893